silvershop/silvershop-core/docs/en/02_Customisation/01_Recipes/Custom_Products.md

 The concept of something being buyable was introduced to allow things other than Products to be included in the cart.
 The Buyable interface enforces a few methods that are needed for objects to be added to the shopping cart.
 Product and ProductVariation are both examples of models implementing the Buyable interface.
 You can see another example at the bottom of the `shop/tests/CustomProductTest.php` file.

-To make your dataobject buyable:
+To make your `DataObject` buyable:

  * Create/choose the class of what you want to become buyable.
 It must extend DataObject at some point.
  * Add 'implements Buyable'
- * Introduce the required functions.
+ * Introduce the functions required by the interface.
  * Extend OrderItem as something like MyBuyable_OrderItem.
  * Specify the buyable relationship on your MyBuyable_OrderItem
  * Create an array of required_fields, which tells the system which fields are unique, and should be